Start your digital transformation journey now

-Imagine you wake up an omnichannel marketer in the middle of the night and ask: What does omnichannel strategy implementation start with?
-We bet you’ll hear segmentation among the mumbled words.
+Imagine you wake up an omnichannel marketer and ask: What does omnichannel strategy implementation start with?
+We bet you’ll say segmentation among the mumbled words.

-Any decent omnichannel strategy requires proper target audience segmentation, and pharmaceutical marketing is no exception.
+Any decent omnichannel strategy requires proper target audience segmentation; pharmaceutical marketing is no exception.
 And here’s the thing.
 Pharmaceutical marketing is a specific area where an omnichannel marketer cannot simply use best practices from other industries and hope they’ll work out.

 In this article, you’ll discover what’s unique about healthcare professional market segmentation.
-We’ll stress the main advantages, go through the key criteria, and analyze current and future segmentation practices.
+We’ll stress the main advantages, review the key criteria, and analyze current and future segmentation practices.

 In terms of a healthcare professional audience, physicians are different too.
 No one can reasonably expect that an eDetailing slide or other traditional content focused on patient challenges or costs will compel everyone to consider prescribing.